-If you do not wish to receive promotional or direct marketing materials from AXA, please inform Data Privacy Officer, AXA China Region Insurance Company (Hong Kong) Limited, Suite 2001, 20/F, Tower Two, Times Square, 1 Matheson Street, Causeway Bay, Hong Kong / Avenida do Infante D. Henrique No.43-53A, 20 Andar, The Macau Square, Macau.
+If you do not wish to receive promotional or direct marketing materials from AXA, please inform Data Privacy Officer, AXA China Region Insurance Company (Hong Kong) Limited, Suite 2001, 20/F, Tower Two, Times Square, 1 Matheson Street, Causeway Bay, Hong Kong.
 AXA shall, without charge to you, ensure that you are not included in future direct marketing activities.

-(Only for use in Hong Kong Special Administrative Region and Macau Special Administrative Region)
+(Only for use in Hong Kong Special Administrative Region)